 When the women and children have to be sent to a safer area, however, Wayne relents and assigns Jeff to be one of the escorts, which pleases her, “He’ll hate you for it, Kirby, but I'll love you for it.”

 Jeff breaks through the Indian camp and rides off to bring help, after the women are attacked and some of the children abducted.
-Tyree (Ben Johnson) then chooses Jeff as one of the two men to creep into the camp and protect the children during the raid.
+Trooper Tyree (Ben Johnson) then chooses Jeff as one of the two men to creep into the camp and protect the children during the raid.
 Later, when Wayne is wounded, Jeff pulls the arrow out, a symbolic ritual, bringing the two men closer, and also serving as a rite of passage, transforming Jeff into a full-fledged man.

 By the end of the saga, Wayne endorses his son and admits he outdid him in his toughness.
-This confirmation, both symbolic and pragmatic, is explicitly stated by Wayne, “You did all right,” and O'Hara, “Our boy did well,” indicating she both understands and accepts her husband and now son’s way of life.
+This confirmation, both symbolic and pragmatic, is explicitly stated by Yorke, “You did all right,” and Kathleen, “Our boy did well,” indicating she both understands and accepts her husband and now son’s way of life.
 It is the father’s role to put his son through the necessary male rituals by which he will become a “real man,” but the mother’s confirmation of her son’s newly-gained status is also important.